 New York State Rules

 New York's tax laws conform to the federal laws pertaining to Roth IRA conversion.
 As such, residents and non-residents who convert to the Roth must report the conversion amount as part of adjusted gross income (AGI), which will be taxed at the account owner's income tax rate.
-You can spread out the conversion taxes over a two-year spread period.
 You can recognize the entire conversion immediately.
+Of course, you'll want to know the allowances and limitations of age and income.

-If you're at least age 59 1/2, New York allows you to exclude up to $20,000 in total pension or annuity conversion income.
-Because your total conversion is added to your income -- even if you didn't take a distribution -- this means that you'll save income taxes on $20,000 of your conversion.
-For example, if you spread your conversion over two years, you can exclude $10,000 of conversion income in each year.
-You can also use the $20,000 exclusion if you're age 59 1/2 and plan to take a distribution instead.
+If you're at least age 59 1/2, New York allows you to exclude up to $20,000 in total pension or annuity conversion income, explains the New York State Department of Taxation and Finance.
+Because your total conversion is added to your income – even if you didn't take a distribution – this means that you'll save income taxes on $20,000 of your conversion.
+You can also use the $20,000 NYS pension exclusion if you're age 59 1/2 and plan to take a distribution instead.

 Federal Roth IRA Rules